shabeer-syed/acesinehrs/_pages/research-aces-ipv.md

    <div class="bg-white rounded-2xl p-8 md:p-12 shadow-sm border border-slate-200">

     <p class="article-text">
-     Intimate partner violence (IPV) is a deeply concerning issue that affects millions of women worldwide.
+     Intimate partner violence (IPV) is a significant public health issue that affects millions of women worldwide.
 One in three women experiences IPV, translating to over 800 million women globally.
-These women endure a harrowing reality where they feel trapped, restricted, and fear losing their children.
+Affected individuals often face significant psychological and physical distress, including restrictions on their autonomy and concerns regarding the safety of their children.
     </p>

     <p class="article-text">
      The World Health Organization (WHO) defines IPV as any behaviour causing physical, psychological, or sexual harm within intimate relationships.
-IPV is often linked to other family adversities and can lead to various mental and physical health problems, increased health and social care needs, and even premature death.
-Despite the increased healthcare needs of affected families, IPV is often overlooked in general practice, missing a crucial opportunity to support vulnerable families.
+IPV is often linked to other family adversities and is associated with various mental and physical health problems, increased health and social care needs, and premature death.
+Despite the increased healthcare needs of affected families, IPV is often unrecorded in general practice, representing a missed opportunity to support vulnerable families.
     </p>

     <h2 class="text-2xl font-bold text-slate-900 mb-5 mt-10 border-b border-slate-100 pb-3">Key findings</h2>